FaIRGP: A Bayesian Energy Balance Model for Surface Temperatures Emulation

-The primary benefit of the impulse response formulation is that each thermal response ODE can be solved independently, thereby avoiding the intricacies of solving a coupled system of ODE.
+Whilst it is harder to interpret the impulse response formulation in terms of physical processes, its primary benefit is that each thermal response ODE can be solved independently, thereby avoiding the intricacies of solving a coupled system of ODE.
 Further, the timescale and equilibrium parameters $d_i$ and $q_i$ can be expressed in terms of the original boxes heat capacities $C_i$ and heat transfer coefficients $\kappa_i$.
 Detailed derivations can be found in \cite{geoffroy2013transient}.

 Throughout this work, we will use as a reference SCM FaIRv2.0.0~\cite{leach2021fairv2} (for Finite amplitude Impulse Response), a recent update of a well established SCM~\cite{millar2017modified, smith2018fair}, that offers a minimal level of structural complexity.
 FaIRv2.0.0 is effectively composed of 3 submodels: a gas cycle model, which converts emissions to concentrations, a radiative forcing model, which converts concentrations to radiative forcing, and a temperature response model, which converts radiative forcing into temperatures.
 The temperature response model of FaIRv2.0.0 exactly corresponds to the impulse response EBM described in (\ref{eq:impulse-response-formulation}).
 We refer to reader to the work of \citeA{leach2021fairv2} for a comprehensive presentation of FaIRv2.0.0.
-In the rest of the paper, we permit ourselves to drop the v.2.0.0 and will refer to the model as FaIR.
+In the rest of the paper, we permit ourselves to drop v.2.0.0 and refer to the model as FaIR.